sdpython/onnxcustom/_doc/sphinxdoc/source/onnxmd/onnx_docs/OnnxReleases.md

 [helper.py](/onnx/helper.py) and [helper_test.py](/onnx/test/helper_test.py).
 Please note that this also needs to be happened in the main branch before creating the release branch.

 * Create a release branch (please use rel-* as the branch name) from main.
 Checkout the release tag in a clean branch on your local repo.
 Make sure all tests pass on that branch.
-* Create an issue in onnxruntime to update onnx commit in onnxruntime to the release branch commit and run all the CI and packaging pipelines.
+* Create an issue in onnxruntime repo.
+See [a sample issue](https://github.com/microsoft/onnxruntime/issues/11108) for details.
+The issue is to request onnxruntime to update with the onnx release branch and to run all CI and packaging pipelines ([How_To_Update_ONNX_Dev_Notes](https://github.com/microsoft/onnxruntime/blob/master/docs/How_To_Update_ONNX_Dev_Notes.md)).
+It is possible that onnx bugs are detected with onnxruntime pipeline runs.
+In such case the bugs shall be fixed in the onnx main branch and cherry-picked into the release branch.
+Follow up with onnxruntime to ensure the issue is resolved in time before onnx release.

 ## Upload to TestPyPI
 **Wheels**